abinav16/shotai-privacy/privacy.md

 ### 4.1 OpenAI

-To generate images and refine text from your inputs, we send relevant content (such as screenshot images, headlines, project text, and generation parameters) to **OpenAI** via our secure backend.
-OpenAI processes this data according to its own terms and privacy policy.
-We send only what is necessary to fulfill your generation request.
+We send relevant content (screenshots, text, generation parameters) to **OpenAI** via our secure backend to fulfill generation requests.
+OpenAI processes data under its own terms and privacy policy.

-### 4.2 Google / Firebase
+### 4.2 Google, Apple, and Firebase

-We use Google services including:

-- Firebase Authentication, Firestore, Cloud Storage, Cloud Functions, Remote Config, and Analytics
+We use Firebase Authentication, Firestore, Cloud Storage, Cloud Functions, Analytics, Google Sign-In, Sign in with Apple, and Apple In-App Purchase on iOS.
+Google’s processing is governed by [Google’s Privacy Policy](https://policies.google.com/privacy).
+Apple’s practices are described at [apple.com/legal/privacy](https://www.apple.com/legal/privacy/).
-- Google Sign-In
-- Google Play In-App Billing and purchase verification APIs

-Google’s processing is governed by [Google’s Privacy Policy](https://policies.google.com/privacy) and applicable product terms.

-### 4.3 Other processors

-We may use additional infrastructure providers (e.g., cloud hosting) that process data on our behalf under contractual safeguards and only for the purposes described in this policy.

 ---

-## 5. Legal bases (summary)
+## 5. How we share information

-Depending on your location, we rely on one or more of the following: performance of a contract (providing the App), legitimate interests (security, improvement, fraud prevention), consent (where required, e.g., optional features), and legal obligation.
+We share information with service providers listed above; when required by law; or in connection with a business transfer where permitted.
+We do not share your project content with other users unless you use a share or export feature you control.

 ---

-## 6. How we share information
+## 6. Data retention

-We may share information:

-- **With service providers** listed above, solely to operate the App
-- **When required by law** or to protect rights, safety, and security
-- **In connection with a business transfer** (e.g., merger or acquisition), with notice where required by law

-We do not share your project content with other users unless you explicitly use a share/export feature that sends content to a destination you choose.
+- **Active accounts:** We retain account data, projects, and generated images while your account is active.
+- **Account deletion:** Use **Account → Delete account** in the App, or email **aioriginx.apps@gmail.com**.
+We delete your authentication record, Firestore profile, projects, and Cloud Storage files.
+Backup copies may be retained for up to **30 days**, then removed unless longer retention is required by law.
+- **Analytics and logs:** Retained only as long as needed for operations.

 ---

-## 7. Data retention
+## 7. Security

-- **Active accounts:** We retain your account data, projects, and generated images while your account is active and as needed to provide the App.
-- **Account deletion:** If you request deletion of your account (see Section 9), we will delete or anonymize your personal data within a reasonable period. **Project content and associated files may be retained for up to 30 days** after deletion is processed (for backup, recovery, and operational integrity), after which they are removed from our active systems unless we must retain certain records longer for legal, security, or dispute-resolution purposes.
-- **Analytics and logs:** Retained for shorter periods consistent with operational needs.
+We use HTTPS, Firebase security rules, and access controls.
+No method of storage or transmission is completely secure.

 ---

-## 8. Security
+## 8. Your choices and rights

-We use industry-standard measures appropriate to the nature of the data, including encrypted transport (HTTPS), Firebase security rules, and access controls on backend systems.
-No method of transmission or storage is 100% secure; we cannot guarantee absolute security.
+You may request access, correction, or deletion by emailing **aioriginx.apps@gmail.com**.
+You may delete your account in the App under **Account → Delete account**.

+If you are in India, you may have rights under the Digital Personal Data Protection Act, 2023.

 ---

-## 9. Your choices and rights
+## 9. International transfers

-### 9.1 Access, correction, and deletion

-You may request access to, correction of, or deletion of your personal data by emailing **aioriginx.apps@gmail.com** from the address associated with your account (or with enough information for us to verify your identity).

-**Account deletion** is available in the App under **Account → Delete account**, or by emailing **aioriginx.apps@gmail.com**.
-We delete your Firebase Authentication account, Firestore profile, projects, and Cloud Storage files subject to the retention period in Section 7.

-### 9.2 Sign-out

-You can sign out of the App at any time.
-Local data on your device may remain until you uninstall the App or clear app data.

-### 9.3 India — Digital Personal Data Protection Act, 2023

-If you are in India, you may have rights under applicable law, including to access, correct, erase, and grievance redressal.
-Contact us at **aioriginx.apps@gmail.com**.
-You may also lodge a complaint with the Data Protection Board of India when applicable.
+Service providers may process data outside India (including the United States) with appropriate safeguards where required.

 ---

-## 10. International transfers
+## 10. Changes

-Our service providers may process data in countries other than India (including the United States).
-Where required, we implement appropriate safeguards for cross-border transfers.
+We may update this policy and change the “Last updated” date.
+Material changes may be communicated in the App or by email.

 ---

-## 11. Changes to this policy
+## 11. Governing law

-We may update this Privacy Policy from time to time.
-We will post the updated version at the policy URL above and change the “Last updated” date.
-Material changes may be communicated in the App or by email where appropriate.
-Continued use after the effective date constitutes acceptance of the updated policy, to the extent permitted by law.
+This policy is governed by the laws of **India**.

 ---

-## 12. Governing law

-This Privacy Policy is governed by the **laws of India**.
-Courts in India shall have jurisdiction over disputes arising from this policy, subject to applicable consumer protection laws.

----

-## 13. Contact us
+## 12. Contact

-For privacy questions, data requests, or complaints:

 **Ai OriginX**
 Coimbatore, India